HOW TO MAKE THINAI SAKKARAI PONGAL?

 Making the Thinai Sakkarai Pongal

 Now add the mashed millet dal mixture to the pan.
 Mix well, making sure that the syrup is well incorporated into the millet mixture.
 When done, simmer on low flame for 2 mins.
-Add 1.5 tbsp ghee.
+Add 1.5 tablespoon ghee.
 Mix well.

 Our Thinai Sakkarai Pongal is ready to be served.